scholzandre/VocabTrainer/README.md

 	- Text to speech?
 	- intelligent learning mode -> based on last time wrong etc.
 	- change color scheme in settings
-	- Manage words -> text when empty list
-	- Manage words -> no rename of special lists
+	- synchronize words from marked with words from actual word lists